 - Click Clear Filters.

-You can also click Alerts in the top navigation menu to refresh the page and clear filters.
+You can also click Alerts in the navigation menu to refresh the page and clear filters.

 To see connections associated with an alert, click View to see the alert details.
 For more information, see View DNSWatch Alert Details.

-To see all connections denied by DNSWatch, click the connections link at the top of the Alerts page.
+To see all connections denied by DNSWatch, click the connections link on the Alerts page.

 For more information, see View DNSWatch Connections.